 Typography in logo design can make or break a design, so it’s vital you know what type to use.
 A logo should be kept as simple as possible while still portraying the intended message, and for this to happen, one must consider all typographic aspects of the design.
 Paying close attention to kerning, spacing, and sizing and most importantly, ensuring you’ve chosen the right font.

 Sometimes a logo requires colour to make it a strong logo.
 To get around this, work in black and white first and then add the special effects or colour later.
 This allows you to focus on the shape and concept rather than the special effects.
 Don’t use drop shadows, 3D effect colour blend or other layer styles to perfect your logo — a good logo will stand on its own.
 You can also make different variations of a logo to ensure it works in colour or greyscale.

 The poor choice of colours does not convey any proper message for your brand.
 The choosing of colours affects your logo by sending certain/different messages to the audience.
-A professional designer knows the value of using colour which will be good or bad for your logo, either for a start-up, or for an existing brand.
+A professional graphic designer knows the value of using colour which will be good or bad for your logo, either for a start-up, or for an existing brand.
 Your brand must also use at the very minimum a logo guide but we recommend having brand standards that also ensure you use your colour consistently.

 Simplicity is one of the qualities of a good logo.
 The logo of a brand should be simple enough to make a quick statement even having some elaborate features.
 As a professional logo designer, you should design a memorable logo so that it conveys a statement.
 It must reflect the brand’s image and positioning while communicating with the customer.